Write your own article idiot!

 Click the links below to view the notes:

-HOW TO GET BETTER IN FRENCH LANGUAGE
+HOW TO GET BETTER AT FRENCH LANGUAGE

 1. Immerse yourself with everything French